45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 From Nectarine and Cornmeal Upside-Down Cake and Gingery Sweet Potato Cake to Salty Caramel Peanut Butter Cake and Milk Chocolate Chip Hazelnut Cake, these humble, comforting treats couldn’t be simpler to create.

-Yossy’s rustic, elegant style combines accessible, diverse flavors in intriguing ways that make it easy for kids to join in on the baking, but special enough to serve company or bring to potlucks.
+Yossy’s rustic, elegant style combines accessible, diverse flavors in intriguing ways that make it easy for kids to join in on the baking but special enough to serve company or bring to potlucks.

-Whether enjoyed in a quiet moment alone with a cup of morning coffee or with friends hungrily gathered around the pan, these ever-pleasing, undemanding cakes will become part of your daily ritual.
+Whether enjoyed in a quiet moment alone with a cup of morning coffee or with friends gathered around the pan, these ever-pleasing, undemanding cakes will become part of your daily ritual.

 18. Cake Decorating for Beginners by Rose Atwater

-By the time he tied the knot in 2010, her prototypes turned into a steady stream of real orders.
+When he tied the knot in 2010, her prototypes turned into a steady stream of real orders.

 Over the past 11 years, she has gone on to decorate more than 1,500 cakes for her blog, Rose Bakes.
 She shows you primer recipes and techniques in this comprehensive book!